What are ITSM best practices?

 Automation coverage rate

-Regular review cycles identify systemic bottlenecks and recurring failure patterns.
+Regular review cycles bring ITSM best practices to life by quickly surfacing systemic bottlenecks and recurring failure patterns.

 9. Integrate ITSM With Identity, HR, and Security Systems